How to patent an idea

 How much does it cost to file for a patent?

-Filing often costs in the range of $4,000 to $7,000 + GST for a simple invention.
-In the longer term, an Australian standard patent often costs a total in the vicinity of $30,000 + GST spread over 21 years.
+Filing often costs about $6,000 + GST for a simple invention.
+In the longer term, an Australian standard patent often costs a total in the vicinity of $37,000 + GST spread over 21 years.
 More on patent costs.

 How do you get an idea patented?